Back to Basics: Homemade Pantry Items

 Frugal Homemade Pesto (with Secret Ingredient)

-Use your basil to make this pesto recipe that is super easy, tastes amazing, and uses a secret alternative to expensive pine nuts that we like even better!
+Make this easy homemade pesto recipe that tastes amazing and uses a secret alternative to expensive pine nuts that we like even better!

 Click For Recipe